Azure/WellArchitected-Tools/WARP/devops/README.md

     PS C:\Users\cae\warp> .\GenerateWAFReport.ps1
     ```

-1. A new PowerPoint file will be created in the directory with name in the format of: `PnP_PowerPointReport_Template_mmm-dd-yyyy hh.mm.ss.pptx`
+    **NOTE:** A new PowerPoint file will be created in the directory with name in the format of: `PnP_PowerPointReport_Template_mmm-dd-yyyy hh.mm.ss.pptx`

 1. Examine this PowerPoint file for auto-generated slides after slide 8.